🌅 Building Semantic Search for 100k+ Creative Assets

 - • Vercel: $20

-- • Vertex AI queries: effectively zero after credits
+- • Vertex AI: effectively zero after credits

 - • Fewer interruptions to senior team members